uesseu/ninwavelets/README.md

 | 50sec  | numpy       | 134sec   |

 I do not write about other packages.
-But when I tested, ninwavelets seemd to be extremely faster.
+But when I tested, ninwavelets seemd to be extremely faster totally.

 Did you think ninwavelet based on cuda seems to be extremely fast?
 **It is not true every time.** Throwing data into GPU takes much time.
-But when I compare it to other packages, it still seems to be faster
-even if numpy backend was used.
-And so, I think, ninwavelet is totally, very very fast.
+In some cases, numpy may faster than cupy.
-Ninwavelets is much more simple package now, and so,
+Ninwavelets is simple package now, and so,
-perhaps, it has less functions than other packages.
+it may has less functions than other packages.

 ## Fast coding of ninwavelets
-You should make a frequency variable.
-Nin wavelets takes long time to make one wavelet.
-It is fast only when performing cwt.
+It is not good for performance to make new wavelets every time,
+if wave length is not changed every time.
 And so, it memorizes wavelets after cwt.

 This is the bad example